poe-platform/poe-protocol/docs/catbot.md

   default, but if the message contains "plain" he responds in plain text.
 If the message contains "markdown", he gets excited and sends a message demonstrating his knowledge of markdown.
+- If your message contains "picture", the cat sends a picture of himself.
 - The cat can count.
 If you send a message that contains "count", he replies with "1", waits a second, then replaces his response with "2", and so on until 10.
 If you add "quickly", he doesn't sleep while counting.